 Now that we’ve cleared that up, let me tell you about why websites or online magazines would ever ask for such a thing in the first place.

 In the realm of writing fiction books, you must also complete the entire thing before you send it around to anyone and ask them to publish it.
+You don’t pitch first.
 This is because many people who start fiction novels do not finish them.
 Even more people who finish them don’t finish them nearly as well as they start them.
 Or don’t edit enough and submit a manuscript that’s twice as long as what’s publishable.

 So fiction agents and editors would rather weed out all the people that are going to fail ahead of time, rather than wasting their time dealing with people who won’t pan out.